Scientific Evidence Backs Up What Millions of Men Already Knew

 In addition to Muhlestein, other researchers involved in the survey were Tami L. Bair, RN; Heidi L. May, Ph.D.; Viet Le, PA; Donald L. Lappé, MD; and Jeffrey L. Anderson, MD.

 The Intermountain Medical Center Heart Institute consists of clinical and research professionals who excel in advancing cardiovascular treatment.

 Intermountain Medical Center is the flagship facility for the Intermountain Healthcare system.

 The findings were presented at the American College of Cardiology’s 65th annual scientific session in Chicago.

-Previous research has found that testosterone replacement treatments may also help men over-65 walk quicker and reduce depression.
+Previous research has found that testosterone replacement treatments may also help men over 65 years of age walk quicker and reduce depression.

 The findings provide evidence that a ‘male menopause’ may strike men as they age, with dropping levels of testosterone affecting their mood and sexual drive.

 Some experts think that similar to women, a drop in male sex hormones may be responsible for many of the problems men experience in later life, including fatigue and mood changes.

 They insist it is not necessary for men to suffer as they get older, and should have access to hormone replacement therapy (HRT) in the same way that women can receive HRT as they endure menopause.